AcrossV/Gated-XNOR/README.md

 A fast Nvidia GPU

 Others : We focus on best test error rate not test error rate on datasets.
 Besides,the lr_policy on CIFAR adopts multistep lr_policy in practical work like in caffe training.
+If using without GXNOR-policy,please adopt discrete=False and change to be a small batch_size.

 Please cite our paper if you use this code: https://www.sciencedirect.com/science/article/pii/S0893608018300108